Orlando Pirates sign Bidvest Wits forward Frank Mhango | Goal.com

 Mhango has been linked with Amakhosi and Matsatsantsa since last year, but he is now set to join the 1995 Caf Champions League winners.

-The Chiweta-born player fell out of favour under Wits head coach Gavin Hunt during the recent campaign as he made 12 appearances in the league and scored three goals in the process.
+The Chiweta-born player fell out of favour under Wits head coach Gavin Hunt during the recent campaign, and made 12 appearances in the league and scored three goals in the process.

 He will compete with the likes of Justin Shonga, Augustine Mulenga and Thembinkosi Lorch in the Bucs attacking department next season.